 Torrey Pines State Reserve is a beautiful wilderness reserve nestled in San Diego County.
 If you are a nature lover, it’s one of the wildest stretches of land left on the Southern California coast!

-With over 2,000 acres of untouched land, the reserve has long stretches of beachfront, and an amazing lagoon which is home to migrating birds.
+With over 2,000 acres of untouched land, the Reserve has long stretches of beachfront and a fantastic lagoon home to migrating birds.
 Visitors come from all over the globe to witness the California coast as it was before development.

-First observed by Spanish sailors in the 1500s, those explorers used it as a map mark and labeled it as “Punta de Los Arboles” or “Wooded Point” based on its amazing landscape of trees.
+First observed by Spanish sailors in the 1500s, those explorers used it as a map mark and labeled it “Punta de Los Arboles” or “Wooded Point” based on the landscape of trees.

 Those trees were identified in the mid-1800s as a unique species of pine that grows only along a small strip of coast from Del Mar to La Jolla and on Santa Rosa Island.

-The Torrey Pine is the rarest pine in the United States and one of the rarest pines in the world.
-The reserve features varied terrain.
+The Torrey Pine is the rarest pine in the United States and one of the most occasional pines globally.
+The Reserve features varied terrain.
 The sand and clay beaches and lagoons that were present fifty million years ago have evolved into sandstone.

-As sea levels rose and fell over the last million years, steps and gouges have been cut into the rock and make for a breathtaking landscape.
+As sea levels rose and fell over the last million years, steps and gouges have been cut into the rock, making for a breathtaking landscape.
 The formations provide a geological look into the evolution of the region.